hermstadalex/UCSDroboIEEE/about_competition.md

 As the 2016 Robomagellan team, we have decided to place ourselves in the Doping class.

-Note that all of the above information is based off of the rules for the 2015 AVC event.
+Note: All of the above information is based off of the rules for the 2015 AVC event.
 The rules may differ moving into the 2016 event, but it should be safe to assume that they will be similar if not identical.